Giuseppe Farina: 1950 World Drivers' Champion

 He remained at Ferrari for the 1953 season.
 He was involved in a large accident at the first race of the season, the Argentine Grand Prix: President Juan Perón had allowed free access to the race, which meant that the drivers had to race with hordes of spectators lining the circuit, and a young boy ran across the track while Farina was committed to a fast corner, the Curva Nor Este.
 Farina was forced to take evasive action and swerved into the spectators standing on the exit of the corner, killing seven and injuring many others.

-Farina's best result of the season was victory in the 1953 German Grand Prix.
+Farina's best result of the season was the victory in the 1953 German Grand Prix.
 He took up the challenge against the works Maserati of Fangio and Mike Hawthorn when Ascari's car lost a wheel.
 Other non-Championship Formula One victories came in the Gran Premio di Napoli and Grand Prix de Rouen-les-Essarts.
 By now he had accepted that Ascari and Fangio were faster drivers than him.
 He nevertheless took a string of podium finishes, gaining third place in the World Championship.
 This year saw the introduction of the World Sportscar Championship, and as part of the Scuderia Ferrari squad of drivers, Farina made a number of appearances, winning twice.
 The first came in the 24 Heures de Spa-Francorchamps, when he and Hawthorn had a winning margin of 18 laps, which amounted to about an advantage of close to 90 minutes.
 The second victory came in the next race, the 1953 1000km of Nürburgring, this time partnered by Ascari, with a smaller margin of just over 15 minutes.
 He also triumphed in the Daily Express Trophy race at Silverstone in another one-off race in the Thinwall Special.

 Although he was now 47, a golden opportunity arose at Ferrari when Ascari left the team, leaving Farina the team leader.
 After early season results including victories in the 1000 km Buenos Aires sports car race, co-driven by the young Italian Umberto Maglioli, and the Syracuse Grand Prix, he crashed heavily in the Mille Miglia whilst leading in his Ferrari 375 Plus.
 Just seven weeks later, and with his right arm still in plaster, Farina raced in the 1954 Belgian Grand Prix.
 He was leading before the end of the first lap, dicing with Fangio's Maserati, until the ignition failed on his Ferrari.
 Later in the season he was badly injured in the Supercortemaggiore Grand Prix, a sports car race at Monza, as a consequence of which he spent 20 days in hospital.